IT Due Diligence: Avoid Common Pitfalls + The Ultimate Checklist

 Phase 3: Strategic Value Assessment

-Assessing an organization’s digital maturity and innovation potential requires a comprehensive evaluation across multiple dimensions.
-The innovation pipeline analysis should examine current R&D initiatives, scrutinize how well the technology roadmap aligns with business objectives, review the effectiveness of innovation governance structures, and assess the strength of the patent and IP portfolio.
+Flipped over to see what’s really driving innovation at your target company?
+Assessing digital maturity and innovation potential means looking at multiple dimensions.
+The innovation pipeline analysis should examine current R&D projects, check how well the tech roadmap supports business goals, review innovation governance structures, and assess the strength of the patent portfolio.

 Performance and Scalability Analysis